-6. RATES AND PAYMENTS
+5. RATES AND PAYMENTS

-Room and board fees are approved by the Board of Trustees no later than the end of the spring semester for the following academic year; however, the University reserves the right to make adjustments as deemed necessary and appropriate in the sole discretion of the Vice President of Student Life and Enrollment or designee, at any time during the term of this agreement in accordance with Section 11.
+Room and board fees are approved by the Board of Trustees no later than the end of the spring semester for the following academic year; however, the University reserves the right to make adjustments as deemed necessary and appropriate in the sole discretion of the Vice President of Student Life and Enrollment or designee, at any time during the term of this agreement in accordance with Section 10.
 Revisions.
 Any adjustment will be communicated in writing to the student by means of University email.

-6.1 Newly admitted Storrs freshmen and transfer students must pay the enrollment deposit prior to obtaining access to the housing application.
-The enrollment deposit is a separate fee managed through the Bursar's Office.

-6.2 Residential area rates and board charges are payable when the fee bill is due to the University (usually by August 1 for the fall semester and January 8 for the spring semester).
+- 5 Newly admitted students must pay the enrollment fee prior to obtaining access to the housing application.
+The enrollment fee is a separate fee managed through the Bursar's Office. - 5 Residential area rates and board charges are payable when the fee bill is due to the University (usually by August 1 for the fall semester and January 8 for the spring semester).
 Assignments may be cancelled by the University if the balance is not paid by the stipulated due date or if alternate payment arrangements have not been approved by the University Bursar's Office.
-A specific assignment may be cancelled and does not release the student from their financial obligation for housing.

-6.3 Residents are not entitled to any refund unless that student has been officially released from The 2024-2025 On-Campus Housing Contract pursuant to Section 8.7 Contract Release.
+A specific assignment may be cancelled and does not release the student from their financial obligation for housing. - 5 Residents are not entitled to any refund unless that student has been officially released from The 2025-2026 On-Campus Housing Contract pursuant to Section 7.7 Contract Release.
 Refunds will be based upon the University's refund schedule.
-Returning keys to University staff and/or removing belongings from an on-campus room does not constitute the approval of a release from the contract.

-6.4 Parking is not included in residence hall fees.
+Returning keys to University staff and/or removing belongings from an on-campus room does not constitute the approval of a release from the contract. - 5 Parking is not included in residence hall fees.
 Parking permits for any and all areas of campus must be applied for and purchased at Parking Services

-7. ROOM ASSIGNMENT
+6. ROOM ASSIGNMENT

-7.1 Room assignments for new students are made through an online selection process.
-Efforts are made to accommodate roommate requests when they are mutual and submitted within the publicized timeframe and per availability each semester.

-7.2 The Resident understands and agrees that the housing contract is for a room assignment determined by the University, not a specific room.

-7.3 Directory information can be given out in accordance with university policy.
+- 6 Room assignments for new students are made through an online selection process.
+Efforts are made to accommodate roommate requests when they are mutual and submitted within the publicized timeframe and per availability each semester. - 6 The Resident understands and agrees that the housing contract is for a room assignment determined by the University, not a specific room. - 6 Directory information can be given out in accordance with university policy.
 The complete policy can be found at http://ferpa.uconn.edu.

-7.4 Students who need a specific type of living environment due to a documented medical/health condition must register and apply for accommodations through the Center for Students with Disabilities.
+6t4dents who need a specific type of living environment due to a documented medical/health condition must register and apply for accommodations through the Center for Students with Disabilities.
 It is strongly recommended that any such requests be made by July 1 for the fall semester, and December 1 for the spring semester.
+Accommodations may not always be met due to timing of approvals and availability of space.
+5

-7.5 The decision to reassign is made by the Interim Co-Executive Director of Residential Life-Director of Housing Services or designee in consultation with other professional staff.
-Residential Life reserves the right to change a student's housing assignment when deemed necessary, including, but not limited to, the following situations:
+R.5sidential Life reserves the right to change a student's housing assignment when deemed necessary, including, but not limited to, the following situations:

-- Consolidations utilized as an occupancy management tool. - Reasonable cause to believe that the Resident has violated the student code, the housing contract, or University policies. - Unresolvable conflicts within a community. - Facility maintenance (includes unresolved ongoing facility issues), renovations, or closing of a facility. - Administrative or programmatic needs; and - Students occupying ADA accessible rooms may be relocated by Residential Life if the ADA space is required for a student with accessibility needs.
+- Consolidations utilized as an occupancy management tool. - Reasonable cause to believe that the Resident has violated the student code, the housing contract, or University policies. - Unresolvable conflicts within a community. - Facility maintenance (includes unresolved ongoing facility issues), renovations, or closing of a facility. - · Administrative or programmatic needs; and - Students occupying ADA accessible rooms may be relocated by Residential Life if the ADA space is required for a student with accessibility needs.